edumerma9-source/Reducci-n-a-la-huella-de-carbono-usando-blockchain/README.md

-# Reducci-n-a-la-huella-de-carbono-usando-blockchain
+# Reducción a la huella de carbono usando blockchain

 # Eco-Carbon UNMSM: A Blockchain Incentive Protocol for University Sustainability

-> **Innovating for a Sustainable Future Hackathon 2025**
+> **Innovating for a Sustainable Future Hackathon 2026**
 > Transforming environmental conservation into a verifiable economic asset within the Universidad Nacional Mayor de San Marcos.

 ---